googlefonts/gf-docs/VerticalMetrics/README.md

 Set these values to be the same across all masters to ensure that output instances have equal vertical metrics:

-- `TypoAscender` and `hheaAscender` are set to height of tallest uppercase glyph with single accent (probably Â or Å)
+- `TypoAscender` and `hheaAscender` are set to height of tallest uppercase glyph with single accent (probably À)
 - `typoLineGap` and `hheaLineGap` set to 0
 - `TypoDescender` and `hheaDescender` set to lowest a-z letter (p, j, q)
 - `winAscent` and `winDecent` set to `yMax` and `yMin` (absolute highest and lowest point in the font)